 On ingredient labels, colloidal MCC appears as:

 The “cellulose gel” descriptor is widely accepted by consumers in clean label audits and is generally compatible with natural-positioning products.
-For certified organic formulations, check with the relevant certifying body, as approval status varies by jurisdiction and certification program.
+However, for certified organic formulations, check with the relevant certifying body, as approval status varies by jurisdiction and certification program.

 The viscosity generated by colloidal MCC stabilizer is non-linear: